MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     Analyze the EmailService class for performance issues.
 How does the email sending process impact overall application performance and what improvements could be made?
     ```

-    GitHub Copilot should identify:
+1. Review the analysis generated by GitHub Copilot for the EmailService class.

+    The analysis should identify issues such as:

     - Sequential email content generation with blocking operations.
     - Individual product lookups within email templates.
     - Synchronous validation operations.
     - Missing parallelization opportunities for multiple recipients.

+1. Ask GitHub Copilot to evaluate the suggested optimizations for potential risks.

+    For example, enter the following prompt in the Chat view:

+    ```text
+    Do any of the suggested optimizations include security risks or introduce other adverse effects?
+    ```

+1. Review the risk analysis generated by GitHub Copilot.

-By using GitHub Copilot's analytical capabilities, you've identified the main performance bottlenecks in the ContosoOnlineStore application.
+By using GitHub Copilot's analytical capabilities, you've identified performance bottlenecks in the ContosoOnlineStore application.
 The analysis provides a roadmap for optimization efforts, focusing on algorithmic improvements, caching strategies, and asynchronous processing patterns.
+Analyzing AI-suggested code optimizations helps to identify risks associated with potential performance improvements.
+Manual code reviews, security reviews, and testing should be part of any code refactoring effort.

 ### Refactor performance-critical code using GitHub Copilot Chat (Agent mode)

 GitHub Copilot's Agent mode provides an autonomous agent that assists with programming tasks.
-Developers assign high-level tasks and then start an agentic code editing session to accomplish the task.
-In agent mode, Copilot autonomously plans the work needed and determines the relevant files and context.
+Developers assign high-level tasks to the agent and then start an agentic code editing session to complete the task.
+The GitHub Copilot agent autonomously evaluates the required work, determines the relevant files and context, and plans how to complete the task.
 The agent can make changes to your code, run tests, and even deploy your application.

 In Agent mode, GitHub Copilot can generate optimized code implementations, suggest architectural improvements, and help implement performance enhancements.